Achieving Equity in Health Care: AGS work at the intersection of Structural Racism & Ageism

 Cultural Navigator Tip Sheets

-As the AGS updates its Cultural Navigator App (see above), our AGS Foundation for Health in Aging will be releasing accompanying Patient Education Tip Sheets, published on HealthinAging.org.
+With the update to the AGS Cultural Navigator e-book and mobile app (see above), our AGS Foundation for Health in Aging will be releasing accompanying Patient Education Tip Sheets, published on HealthinAging.org.

 The Health in Aging Foundation is working across its portfolio of products to incorporate attention to diversity, equity, and inclusion as products are being developed or updated in accordance with editorial timelines.